acronert/threeJS_game/README.md

 ## 🛠️ Development Notes
 - Add inline documentation for functions
 - Explain design choices (why certain methods / optimizations are used)

+- crash when getting off the rubber (probably due to camera position undefined)
+- Change the double tap, because its anoying when doing it unaware when riding the rubber
+- Shadow to reset for the rubber.
+Need to have a directional light following the camera around, with a small shadow resolution for perfomances + maybe set receiveShadow only on the current chunk !
+- Spin of the rubber
+- Higher dunes ?